2019 // 17′ // HD // UK

 Amy Smith for Junction Arts

 Abigail Addison, Gary Thomas for Animate Projects

-Working with Freedom Community Project adult literacy group members, food bank users and volunteers, a ROLE to PLAY shares experiences of contemporary working life in post-industrial Bolsover, a Derbyshire constituency where coal was once king.
-Experimenting with methods of co-creation, radical theatre, oral testimony and documentary, the film illuminates the post-mining legacy of deindustrialisation in Bolsover, and the different experiences of work, lack of work, and unemployment across generations.
+Working with Freedom Community Project adult reading group members, food bank users and volunteers, a ROLE to PLAY illuminates experiences of contemporary working life in post-industrial Bolsover, a Derbyshire constituency where coal was once king.

 a ROLE to PLAY has been supported by WORK an ambitious and innovative practice development programme devised by Animate Projects to explore ideas and realities of what ‘work’ means for the way we live today.

 Four contemporary moving image artists were selected to create films in partnership with one of four Midlands based organisations: Dryden Goodwin with QUAD Derby // Jenny Holt with Fermynwoods Contemporary Arts Thrapston // Esther Johnson with Junction Arts Chesterfield // Adam Lewis-Jacob with Vivid Projects Birmingham